robotology/idyntree/doc/model_loading.md

 ### Spherical joints

 The `URDF` specification do not support Spherical Joints, that instead iDynTree support.
-To allow to easily load and export URDF models that contain spherical joints, by default iDynTree URDF parser detect if the model contains three consecutive `revolute` or `continuous` joints with this conditions:
+To allow to easily load and export URDF models that contain spherical joints, iDynTree URDF parser exposes an option `ModelParserOptions::convertThreeRevoluteJointsToSphericalJoint` that is off by default, but if enable can detect if the model contains three consecutive `revolute` or `continuous` joints with this conditions:
 * The three joint axis intersect at a single point
 * The three joint axis are each one orthogonal to each other
 * The two internal links have zero mass

 If all these conditions are respected, the three revolute joints in the URDF model are substituted with a single iDynTree's SphericalJoint.
 Similarly, when a `iDynTree::Model` is exported, any `iDynTree::SphericalJoint` contained in it is exported as a three revolute joints that respect the aforementioned conditions.

-To disable this behaviour that by default is enabled you can set the `ModelParserOptions::convertThreeRevoluteJointsToSphericalJoint` and `ModelExporterOptions::exportSphericalJointsAsThreeRevoluteJoints` options to `false`.
+To enable this behaviour that by default is disable you can set the `ModelParserOptions::convertThreeRevoluteJointsToSphericalJoint` to true.

+The equivalent option for the URDF export, i.e. `ModelExporterOptions::exportSphericalJointsAsThreeRevoluteJoints` is by default `true`, and can be set to `false` to ensure that trying to export a `SphericalJoint` to a URDF results in a clear error.

 Note that this way of supporting spherical joints in URDF is compatible with the [`onshape-to-robot`'s `ball_to_euler` processor](https://onshape-to-robot.readthedocs.io/en/latest/processor_ball_to_euler.html).